top of page

 *Please note that Project BRAVO bases income on the Health and Human Services guidelines, which are updated at the end of every January.

-If you calculate that your income is above the thresholds, Project BRAVO still encourages you to apply.
-Our staff will look into your sources of income, and determine what amounts may be exempt, or look into the funding that is best suited for you.
+If you calculate that your income is above the limits, Project BRAVO still encourages you to apply.
+Our staff will look at your sources of income, and determine what amounts may be excluded.

 Is assistance offered on a first come, first served basis?